Broetje Orchards established in 1968

 In 1986 the Center for Sharing was formed around simple advocacy programs for women and children in Mexico.
 Later we began to see the need to move from charity to development in order to prepare people to lead themselves in the places they live and work.

-A call was sounded for believers who would serve Christ among under-served groups, and grassroots initiatives were organized in the basement of Pioneer United Methodist Church.
+A call was sounded for believers who would serve Christ among under-resourced groups, and grassroots initiatives were organized in the basement of Pioneer United Methodist Church.
 Once the Center outgrew the church basement, it moved to a building on Main Street.
-Space was set up for a range of individual service programs, and regular group meetings were instituted for small groups that emerged around each new program as it came intro being.
+Space was set up for a range of individual service programs, and regular group meetings were instituted for small groups that emerged around each new program as it came into being.

 Vista Hermosa Community